-Followers: 246 Million
+Followers: 303 Million

 Instagram sets a great example for brands who truly want to engage an audience on their app.
 By curating and reposting their users' most captivating content on their own profile, Instagram shows their followers that everyday people can meet their creative and artistic potential on the platform.

 Instagram also does a good job of promoting their stories and IGTV show about celebrities, wildlife, and other culturally relevant topics.
 They post original content that highlights upcoming episodes, but the posts read more like a feature story than an advertisement, which sparks more interest in the show.

-Followers: 90.1 Million
+Followers: 111 Million

 National Geographic hires the most talented photographers in the world, so their Instagram posts of landscapes, cityscapes, and the surrounding life always seem to be awe-inspiring.
-But their stunning visuals aren't the only reason why they've attracted over 90 million followers.
+But their stunning visuals aren't the only reason why they've attracted over 100 million followers.

 National Geographic also uses Instagram Stories, Stories Archive, and IGTV to drive traffic to featured articles and videos on their website.
 But they also know their followers prefer not to leave the app.

 If people end up clicking through to your website, that's great.
 But you should be more than willing to educate your audience where they want to be educated, even if it results in a lower amount of traffic.

-Followers: 79.5 Million
+Followers: 88.5 Million

 On Instagram, the iconic brand's content follows this theme, with posts in the form of short films, documentaries, and inspirational videos and photos.
 Nike also uses Instagram to update their followers with quick news about the sports world, proving that they deeply understand their audience's interests and desires.

 4. Real Madrid

-Followers: 62.1 Million
+Followers: 72.6 Million